fhirbase/fhirbase-plv8/README.md

 ## Performance

-Drop database `your_db_name` on `localhost` than create database `your-db-name` and install Fhirbase into it than generate 1000000 patients and than run performance tests.
+Drop database `your_db_name` on `localhost` then create database `your_db_name` and install Fhirbase into it then generate 1000000 patients and then run performance tests.

 ```sh
 ./perf/perf --pgdatabase=your_db_name \